edubart/nelua-lang/docs/pages/overview.md

 In the above, the `auto` type is used as a generic placeholder to replace the function argument by the incoming call type, this makes possible to make a generic function for multiple types.

+Polymorphic functions are memoized, that is, only defined once for each kind of specialization.
+{:.alert.alert-info}

-Later we will show how polymorphic functions are more useful when used in combination with the **preprocessor**.
+Later we will show how polymorphic functions are more useful when used in combination with the [preprocessor](#preprocessing-polymorphic-functions).
+{: .callout.callout-info}

 ### Record functions

-A record type can have functions defined for it, this makes useful to organize functions that are to be used just with that type.
+A record type can have functions defined for it, this makes useful to organize functions that are to be used just within the record:

 ```nelua
 local Vec2 = @record{x: number, y: number}